tanogc/overarching_functional_space/README.md

 ```

-Please, send questions or problems related with the use of this code to Cayetano Gutiérrez Cánovas (cayeguti@um.es) or Cesc Múrraia (cmurria@gmail.com).
+Please, send questions or problems related with the use of this code to Cayetano Gutiérrez Cánovas (cayeguti@um.es) or Cesc Múrria (cmurria@gmail.com).